walcht/com.walcht.ide.neovim/README.md

 them - please do open a PR in case you think your custom terminal launch command should be added/supported.

+## Known Issues

+- Issue: initial file opening successfully opens a new Neovim server instance but subsequent file openings do not open a new tab.

+  Solution: this is probably due to a low process timeout - go to the top menu, `Neovim -> Change Process Timeout` and set it to something high (like 400ms).
+  If this solves the issue - then set it to something lower so that you do not have to wait (2x400ms) for the Neovim server instance to open a new tab.
+This is a limitation that is hard to circumvent because each hardware/OS may execute cmd shell processes in different times.

 ## TODOs

 - [ ] automatically refresh and sync Unity project when Neovim changes/adds assets (CRUCIAL)